pgersl/personal-music/content/about/_index.md

 After these early mishaps, I continued working on some more solo piano pieces in the style of Philip Glass.
 Later, I tried to compose for some untraditional ensembles, collections of synths, strings and percussion.
 I composed a few pieces in the style of [Steve Reich](https://stevereich.com/).

-It is only recently that I started composing for traditional ensembles and deviated from the style of Glass and Reich.
+I started composing for traditional ensembles recently and deviated from the style of Glass and Reich.
 I am growing more and more fond of the style of [Arvo Pärt](https://www.arvopart.ee/en/arvo-part/) and I am most definitely going to explore it further in the future.
-I also explored the late romantic period with my latest piece.
+I also explored the late romantic period style in my latest pieces.

 I am mostly self-taught in musical composition and music theory.
 I attended an elementary school of arts but dropped out because I did not find attending it meaningful to me anymore.
 This was happening at the same time as I was starting with composition.

 # About the Music, You Can Find Here

-I am an amateur composer and I don't have enough capital or know-how to record my pieces.
+I am an amateur composer and I don't have enough money or know-how to record my pieces.
 This is why the recordings you can find here are simply audio exports from the program they were written in - [Musescore](https://musescore.org/).
-The recent updates to the program have enabled me to create some very realistic recordings which can give you almost the full experience of an actual recording.
+The recent updates to the program have enabled me to create some very realistic recordings that can give you almost the full experience of an actual recording.

+Hopefully, this will not be the case in the future.

 # About This Site